Crypto Glossary

 Altcoin: Used to describe cryptocurrency other than Bitcoin.
 These include digital assets like Ethereum, Solana, Pol (ex-Matic), and ARB.

-Airdrop: Properly the most popular term in the cryptocurrency space.
+Airdrop: One of the most popular terms in the cryptocurrency space.
 Cryptocurrency projects use it to gain visibility for new tokens by giving out the tokens to eligible participants.
 Usually, users must do specific tasks like following an account, holding a token, or liking Twitter posts.

 Atomic Swap: A technology crypto platform used to facilitate the exchange of cryptocurrencies directly between parties without intermediaries.